JackScottAU/Amethyst/Docs/Notes.md

 Thread.h contains stuff for creating, destroying and switching threads, and is processor-specific.

 Scheduler.h contains the main scheduler, and can have threads added and removed, and is processor agnostic.

-Use kernel threading in 1:1:N model (kernel knows about all threads, but has no idea about fibres).

-Session:    Console, Security
-Process:    Code / Data / Heap (Virtual Address Space - CR3), File Pointers, working directory etc
-Thread:     Registers / Stack (Stack Top)
-Fibres:     User-mode co-operative thread.
-Invisible to the kernel, but implemented in the standard library.

 ## Colour